5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 :warning: :construction: WORK IN PROGRESS… Don't use yet

 ## About
 This is a guide for modifying Framebuffer patches for Intel iGPUs and generating `DeviceProperties` for connector types with Hackintool, so you can connect a monitor to the `HDMI` or `DisplayPort` of your mainboard and operate it successfully.
 It's an updated version of CaseySJ's guide from 2019.
 Since then, Hackintool has changed quite a bit so using the old guide with the new software might be confusing.

-Although Dortania's OpenCore Install Guide provides an in-depth guide on [Patching Connector Types](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/intel-patching/busid.html#parsing-the-framebuffer) for Framebuffer patches (`AAPL,ig-platform-id`) for various Intel CPU families, it does all of this manually.

 This guide helps to fix common framebuffer-related issues:

 - Graphics acceleration not working: no transparency effects, only 7 MB of VRAM